How to Write a Media Advisory in 2023 (+ Free Template)

 Once your media alert is ready to be distributed, decide on a distribution method to get it to members of the press who would be interested in attending.
 Advisories for business events like press conferences should initially be sent about five to seven business days before an event.

-A reminder advisory can also be sent the day before as a follow-up and to re-engage any interested journalists.
-Also, keep in mind that for high-profile events or to secure coverage from magazine writers, your advisory might need to be sent several months in advance as these types of organizations plan editorials many months prior to publication.
+A reminder advisory can also be sent the day before as a follow-up and to reengage any interested journalists.
+Also, keep in mind that for high-profile events or to secure coverage from magazine writers, your advisory might need to be sent several months in advance as these types of organizations plan editorial many months prior to publication.

-There are two main ways to distribute advisories, and for maximum reach, it’s best to use them in combination:
+Media advisories are distributed exactly the same way as how you distribute a press release.
+There are two main ways to distribute advisories—and for maximum reach, it’s best to use them in combination:

 - Direct outreach to press contacts: If you have a list of local news media contacts, you can send your advisory directly by email.
 However, keep in mind not to attach your advisory as a document.
 Instead, copy your advisory’s content directly into your email’s body.
 This way, it’s more likely to be read and less likely to land in a spam folder.